top of page

 The limitations period for Tex.
 Penal Code §21.16, Unlawful Disclosure or Promotion of Intimate Visual Material, is 3 years.

-Unlawful Disclosure or Promotion of Intimate Visual Material is classified in Texas as a Class A Misdemeanor.
+Unlawful Disclosure or Promotion of Intimate Visual Material is classified in Texas as a State Jail Felony.

-Unlawful Disclosure or Promotion of Intimate Visual Material, like other Class A Misdemeanors, is punishable by up to one year in Texas state jail, as well as a fine of up to $4,000.
+Unlawful Disclosure or Promotion of Intimate Visual Material, like other State Jail Felonies, is punishable by 180

 CALL TODAY for a free case evaluation– always complimentary, always confidential.